Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Problem set-up

-called conducting state.
+and is called the conducting state.
 This is because the fluid acts as a conducting material.
 The cooler fluid near the top of the layer is denser than the warmer fluid underneath it.
-The classical stability analysis on this steady state for a critical value of the Rayleigh number $Ra_c$ reveals the well-known Rayleigh--B\'enard cellular instability which gives a pattern of two counter-rotating convection rolls.
-Note that such a pattern is not realisable in small aspect ratio domains as it will also be shown in \cref{sec_primary_instabilities}.

 The symmetries of the problem are: a) the mirror symmetry with respect to the axis $x = 1/2$